fbpx

 Unique Ways to Celebrate the End of a Homeschool Year

 Whether it’s your first year homeschooling or your last, coming to the end of a school year or course book is an exciting accomplishment for both parent and student!
-We’ve thought of some unique (and fun ways) to help you celebrate homeschool success.
-Plus, free printable Certificates of Completion below!
+We have some unique and fun ways to help you celebrate homeschool success.
+Plus, download our free printable Certificates of Completion.

-A summer bucket list has become popular in recent years, and we think it’s not only a great way to kick off summer, but also to celebrate homeschool accomplishments.
-Get the family together and make your summer bucket list, but then cross one off right away to commemorate the end of the year and the beginning of summer fun!
+A summer bucket list has become popular in recent years.
+We think it’s a great way not only to kick off summer but also to celebrate homeschool accomplishments.
+Get the family together and make your summer bucket list, but then cross one item off right away to commemorate the end of the year and the beginning of summer fun!
+Find some fun ideas on our Summer Bucket List post.

 Celebrate your homeschool year with new traditions!

-For new homeschool families, borrowing end-of-year traditions from their previous schools can be an exciting way to mark a new grade level.
+For new homeschool families, borrowing end-of-year traditions from their previous schools can be an exciting way to mark new grade levels.
 It’s easy to start new traditions at home!
 Did your school always have tie-dye day or a spring carnival?
 Maybe a picnic or special meal?
-These and other traditions are so easy to pull off at home, and really make your children feel excited about their new homeschool lifestyle.
+These and other traditions are easy to pull off at home, and they can really make your children feel excited about their new homeschool lifestyle.

-Have children write (or draw for younger students) their favorite memories of the year and reflect on why those memories are special.
+Have older children write and younger students draw their favorite memories of the year and reflect on why those memories are special.
 If the thoughts are memories of challenging times, what did they learn?
-Did you have any fun adventures or experiences?
-What subjects were the most exciting?
+Did they have any fun adventures or experiences?
+Which subjects were the most exciting?
 Which ones were the most difficult?
-Make a collage as a family on a large piece of posterboard, or simply have each child document their own memories, even add them to a memory box or time capsule to bury in the yard!
+Make a collage as a family on a large piece of poster board, or simply have your children document their own memories.
+They can even add them to a memory box or time capsule to bury in the yard!

-This same activity is great for parents, too.
+This activity is great for parents, too.
 It’s good to look back and see how far you’ve come and how much you’ve learned in your role as a homeschool teacher.
-How about saving these in a special box or album?
-Or if that’s not your thing, gather the family around a campfire and share the memories as each person throws their notes into the fire.
-What a beautiful way to show gratitude to the past, and look forward to the future!
+How about saving these writings and drawings in a special box or album?
+If that’s not your thing, gather the family around a campfire and share the memories as each person throws his or her notes into the fire.
+What a beautiful way to show gratitude to the past and to look forward to the future!

 Cherish your homeschool memories!

-What are you grateful about in your homeschool journey?
+What are you grateful for in your homeschool journey?
 What are the children grateful for?
-Any homeschool parent knows there are some days it’s just hard to see the good, but we also know the benefits and blessings of seeing our children grow and learn and being together as a family.
-The flexibility of homeschool life makes all those days worth it.
+Homeschool parents know there are some days it’s hard to see the good, but we also know the benefits and blessings of seeing our children grow and learn and being together as a family.
+The flexibility of homeschool life makes the harder days worth it.

 A meaningful activity to celebrate a homeschool year is to count your blessings.
-Order pizza and bake a special treat, then take time to be together.
+Order pizza and bake a special treat and spend time together.
 Ask questions such as these: What do you love about homeschooling?
 How has it changed our family?
 How has it opened our eyes and hearts to God’s will in our lives?
 What can we do better?
 What made this year great?

-We hope these have sparked some ideas and creativity for ways you can make the end of school special in your homeschool!
+We hope these suggestions have sparked some ideas and creativity so that you can make the end of school special in your homeschool!

 You did it!
 Celebrate homeschool success!

-Make sure to download and print our updated Certificates of Completion (link below) with design options for all ages!
-Then share your pics to [email protected] or tag us on social media platforms (@thegoodandthebeautiful) for a chance to win a gift certificate to our online store.
+Make sure to download and print our free Certificates of Completion with design options for all ages!
+Then send your pics to [email protected] or tag us on social media platforms (@thegoodandthebeautiful) for a chance to win a gift certificate to our online store.

 Join the Discussion